rayatc/TCG-Library/readme.md

 ## Introduction

-The TCG Library is a comprehensive C++ toolkit designed to generate various types of random data structures and values.
+The TCG Library is a simple C++ library designed to generate various types of random data structures and values.
 It's particularly useful for competitive programming, algorithm testing, and generating test cases for various coding problems.

 This library provides efficient and easy-to-use classes and functions for generating: